PostHog/posthog.com/contents/handbook/people/spending-money.md

 - You shouldn't usually need to do this - if you can't use your PostHog card for some reason, ask Charles or Eltje to purchase it for you on theirs in the first instance.
 - If you do need to use your personal card, just post the receipt in the #ops channel in Slack and tag Charles and Grace to get reimbursed manually.

 Accidentally bought something on the company card when it was a personal expense?
+Tried changing the payment method with the merchant and it's too late?
 Don't worry!
 Again, just post in #ops _as soon as you become aware_ and we will provide you with the relevant bank details for you to repay the company.

 ## Making larger purchases